Fymyte/rasi.vim/README.md

 - [vim-css-color](https://github.com/ap/vim-css-color) for better color support (see [wiki](https://github.com/Fymyte/rasi.vim/wiki/Integration#colors))

 ## [Treesitter](https://github.com/nvim-treesitter/nvim-treesitter)
 A parser for rasi has also been created for neovim users at [Fymyte/tree-sitter-rasi](https://github.com/Fymyte/tree-sitter-rasi).
+The parser doesn't add much highlighting but may recognize some structure that are impossible to express through regex.
+(particularly nested `var`, `env` ...)

 See [wiki](https://github.com/Fymyte/rasi.vim/wiki/Integration#treesitter) for integration.